mayuresh82/gocast/README.md

 - Start the service container in host networking mode OR

 - Register NAT rules for your service with GoCast for the required protocol/port(s).
 GoCast will then create iptables NAT rules that map traffic destined to the assigned VIP to the physical IP address.
 This is achieved by adding the `nat=protocol:port` tag(s) in consul or the http query.

+**Why not just use ExaBGP or something similar ?**

+ExaBGP is commonly used for this purpose, with bash scripts and such.
+However, I found that there no standard way of doing things and there is little to no support for containerized services.
+Also ExaBGP's API is clunky and documentation is almost non existent.
+GoCast provides an out of the box solution without hacking together a bunch of scripts.